makrai/notes/park21-vad-from-categ-emo.md

   * multimodal emotion detection (Zhang+ 2020),
   * emotion in conversation (Ishiwatari+ 2020), and
   * emotion change in a paragraph (Brahman and Chaturvedi, 2020)
 * various types of label sets.
-To train model across the various shaped emotion
+To train model across the various inventories
   * aggregate various format of emotion dataset into a common annotation schema
   * better performance using unified dataset
     (Bostan and Klinger, 2018; Belainine+ 2020)